 The sweet eventually escaped the confines of the Forbidden City and made its way out into the public.
 For decades, the secrets of dragonbeard making were passed down verbally from each generation to the next, and vendors sold dragon’s beard candy on street corners throughout the country.
 But when the Chinese Cultural Revolution tried to eradicate any connection with the country’s imperial past, the art form all but died out.
 It wasn’t until 1976, when the revolution came to an end, that the candy started to make a very slow but noticeable comeback.

 At the time, Yuen Tin Yau was in Hong Kong, where he had relocated with his family in the 1970’s.
-“The manufacturing industry in Hong Kong was declining and my housemate and fellow apprentice and I were eager to change jobs,” explains Yuen Tin Yau.
+“The manufacturing industry in Hong Kong was declining and my housemate and fellow apprentice and I were eager to change jobs,” explains Yuen Tin Yau, who was born in Macao in 1947.
 “One day, he told me that he had got a recipe for making dragonbeard candy and I asked him if he could teach me as well.
 But he told me that he would make the candy and I could sell them.”

 So rare and treasured were the secrets of dragonbeard candy that Yuen Tin Yau’s housemate refused to share his recipe and candy-making techniques.
 He would only make the candy when Yuen Tin Yau was out and even tore the labels off the ingredients’ packaging so Yau could not replicate the recipe.
 But his housemate’s efforts were no match for Yuen Tin Yau’s drive and curiosity.